dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

 ## Abstract and learning objectives

 In this step-by-step, you will implement a solution that combines both pre-built artificial intelligence (AI) in the form of various Cognitive Services with custom AI in the form of services built and deployed with Azure Machine Learning service.
-You will work with unstructured text and learning how to develop analytics pipelines for various problems such as text summarization, text classification, sentiment analysis, opinion mining, key phrase extraction, and language and PII detection.
+You will work with unstructured text and learning how to develop analytics pipelines for various problems such as text summarization, text classification, sentiment analysis and key phrase extraction.
 You learn how to build and train a deep neural net for text classification.
 You will also learn to build Automated Machine Learning models in Azure Machine Learning studio for the purposes of text classification.
 Finally, you will learn how to deploy multiple kinds of predictive services using Azure Machine Learning and learn to integrate with the Text Analytics API from Cognitive Services.

 At the end of this implementation, you will be better able to present solutions leveraging Azure Machine Learning services and Cognitive Services.

-ANADIR LEARNING DE APPS
+On the other hand, you will have the chance to deploy a set of microservices to a k8s cluster.
+These microservices will interact with a CosmosDB instance, where data will be stored and also to above mentioned services, such as Text Analytics APIs and trained models.

+Finally, you will deploy a PowerApp that will consume these microservices APIs to create a full E2E scenario.

 ## Overview